differential-games/differential-space/README.md

 #### Attack
 An attack is from an owned planet to a planet owned by another player.
 Battle takes place in rounds, up to one for each ship on the attacker.
-If you mouse over enemy planets, the game displays the odds of doing damage each round.
+If you mouse over enemy planets, the game displays either:
-To win, you must win a number of rounds equal to the number of enemy ships, plus one to take over the planet.
-The further away the enemy planet, the lower your chance of doing damage each round.
+- the probability you'll take over the planet, or (if the probability is 0%)
+- the expected damage you'll do.

+The exact damage dealt is random, so you may deal more or less damage than the estimate.

 ##### Example 1
 - An enemy planet contains 2 ships.